lnrri3665421/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 Code should be written with the assumption that someone else will have to read and understand it in the future.
 This means using clear variable names, writing comments to explain complex logic, and breaking down complex tasks into smaller, more manageable functions or modules.
 Additionally, it's important to prioritize testing and debugging to ensure that code works as intended and to catch any errors or bugs early on.
 By following these principles, programmers can create software that is not only functional but also easy to update and modify over time.

+# 2023-12-07
+- Today's programming wisdom is to always assume that your code will be read by someone else, even if you are the only person working on the project.
+Writing clear and concise code with meaningful variable names, comments, and documentation can save time and prevent headaches for both yourself and others in the future.
+It's also important to keep in mind that coding is a collaborative effort and teamwork is key to creating successful software.